equinor/sdp-omnia/docs/security.md

 - 5.4.2 Ensure system accounts are non-login (Scored)
 - 5.4.3 Ensure default group for the root account is GID 0 (Scored)
 - 5.4.4 Ensure default user umask is 027 or more restrictive (Scored)

-- 6.1.2 Ensure permissions on /etc/passwd are configured (Scored)
-- 6.1.3 Ensure permissions on /etc/shadow are configured (Scored)
-- 6.1.4 Ensure permissions on /etc/group are configured (Scored)
-- 6.1.5 Ensure permissions on /etc/gshadow are configured (Scored)
-- 6.1.6 Ensure permissions on /etc/passwd- are configured (Scored)
-- 6.1.7 Ensure permissions on /etc/shadow- are configured (Scored)
-- 6.1.8 Ensure permissions on /etc/group- are configured (Scored)
-- 6.1.9 Ensure permissions on /etc/gshadow- are configured (Scored)

 - 6.2.5 Ensure root is the only UID 0 account (Scored)
 - 6.2.6 Ensure root PATH Integrity (Scored)